 Due to the destruction of Earth-Two during 1985's Crisis on Infinite Earths, Power Girl's existence on Earth-One became problematic.
 Therefore her character underwent major changes in the Modern Age, initially transforming her heritage from Kryptonian to Atlantean.
 Her retconned origin made her a direct descendant of the sorcerer Arion of Atlantis, and she had been frozen in suspended animation for a thousand years before being released in the present day.
 In 2005 the events of Infinite Crisis revealed this origin to be false, and Power Girl once again became one of the last Kryptonian survivors of Earth-Two.
 During the Modern Age she continued to operate with the retconned Justice Society of America and also joined the Justice League of America.

-After Flashpoint, in DC's New 52, Kara's origin remained very similar to her original origin story, with the very notable exception that she was previously her world's Supergirl, she had the "S" outfit and everything.
+After Flashpoint, in DC's New 52, Kara's origin remained very similar to her original origin story, with the very notable exception that she was previously her world's Supergirl.
 Her future partner, Helena, likewise served as Earth-2's first Robin.
-To protect her from Earth-2's war with Apokolips, Kara lived mostly a life of isolation, before meeting Helena.
+To protect her from Earth-2's war with Apokolips, Kara lived mostly a life of isolation before meeting Helena.
 Kara and Helena then wound up traveling between dimensions to Earth 0, where she established the superhero identity Power Girl.

 Power Girl was created in 1976, when a powerful new heroine was needed to join Earth-Two's premiere super-team, the Justice Society of America, as all the other active members were male (and had all lived through WWII, making DC fear that the readers wouldn't identify with them).
 The name "Power Girl" was a nod to a Lois Lane story, told in Superman #125, 18 years earlier.
 Fellow creator Roy Thomas later expressed disappointment about Conway's choice to have Power Girl be another cousin of the Man of Steel, as opposed to a daughter (which would have kept her separate from the already existing Supergirl).
 Conway never gave Power Girl a real name, either as a human or Kryptonian, since he left the book a couple of months after her introduction.
 During this time she was merely called "girl" or "kid" by her teammates.
 Writer Paul Levitz finally gave her actual names two years later (in DC Showcase #98), with "Kara Zor-L" becoming her Kryptonian title and "Karen Starr" her civilian identity.
 Levitz also wrote Power Girl's first origin story.